Quick Start

 Kiskis solves the "bootstrap problem" — how does an app get API keys without embedding them in the binary?

-- Developer uploads config (API keys, endpoints, feature flags) to the Kiskis vault via dashboard, CLI, or CI/CD.
+- Developer uploads one or more named config documents (API keys, endpoints, feature flags) to the Kiskis vault via dashboard, CLI, or CI/CD.

 - App launches and the SDK performs hardware attestation via Apple App Attest (Secure Enclave).